-Many people labour under the delusion that they can keep the law and thereby God will accept them into Heaven.
+Many people labor under the delusion that they can keep the law, and thereby God will accept them into Heaven.
 The law cannot justify a sinner or sanctify a saint.
 That is not the purpose of the law.

 God does not save us by faith plus the law.
-That is error.
+That is an error.
 It is staggering how many people today cannot recognize error.
 We live in a “foolish” generation.
-The Scriptures clearly put up a poster announcing that salvation and sanctification are by grace alone, not works, yet Christians buy into legalism on a regular basis.

 Once people recognize that the law cannot save a sinner or sanctify a saint, they come to grips with grace.
 God never designed the law to do these things.
 The Christian life is not rules or regulations but eternal life provided by God alone.
 If we adopt any other position, we fall under the bewitching powers of Satan.
 Does Satan’s charm subtly instill the thought that you have something to offer God?
 Legalism always fascinates our pride.